 The agency and OAH should get your request by these deadlines.
 Allow extra time.
 If you miss the deadline, you can lose your right to a hearing.

 OAH will mail you a notice with the hearing date and time.
-If you move, tell the agency and OAH your new address to get important notices on time.
+If you move, tell the agency and OAH your new address.
+Then you will get important notices on time.

 Read Representing Yourself at an Administrative Hearing to learn more.

-Medical assistance: Agents or other third parties usually are not responsible for the overpayment.
+Medical assistance: Generally, no. Agents or other third parties usually are not responsible for the overpayment.
+WAC 182-520-0010.

 Cash – DSHS can lower your monthly benefit amount to repay an overpayment.
-This applies to anyone who was part of the assistance unit during the overpayment, even if they were children at the time and no longer part of that assistance unit.
+This applies to anyone who was part of the assistance unit during the overpayment, even if they were children at the time and are no longer part of that assistance unit.
+WAC 388-410-0015.

 For intentional overpayments, DSHS usually takes 10% out of your benefits until it recovers the overpayment in full.
 In rare cases, DSHS may take your full benefit amount until it is repaid.
 WAC 388-410-0015(4).

-Cash and Medical: The agency can also collect overpayments through tax intercept, liens, garnishment (including of wages, bank accounts and Social Security benefits), and attachment of income or resources.
+Cash and Medical: The agency can collect overpayments through tax intercept, liens, garnishment, including of wages, bank accounts and Social Security benefits, and attachment of income or resources.
+RCW 74.04.300.

 This publication provides general information concerning your rights and responsibilities.
 It is not intended as a substitute for specific legal advice.